Diego de Buen

-Diego Eduardo de Buen Juárez (born 3 July 1991) is a Mexican professional footballer who plays as a defensive midfielder for Liga MX club Puebla.
+Diego Eduardo de Buen Juárez (born 3 July 1991) is a Mexican professional footballer who plays as a defensive midfielder for Liga MX club Necaxa.

 Career

 Youth career

 De Bueno joined Pumas youth academy in 2008.
 He continued through Pumas Youth Academy successfully going through Pumas Morelos and U-20.
 Until finally reaching the first team, Guillermo Vázquez being the coach promoting de Bueno to first team.

 Santos Laguna

 On 29 November 2015, Santos Laguna announced that they had reach an agreement with Club Tijuana for the services of de Buen.